-Former Wisconsin Lutheran College men's tennis standout Ryan Sallmann is in his fourth season as an assistant coach for the Wisconsin Lutheran College men's tennis team.
+Former Wisconsin Lutheran College men's tennis standout Ryan Sallmann is in his fifth season as an assistant coach for the Wisconsin Lutheran College men's tennis team.

 Sallmann brings over five years of coaching experience to the Warriors.
 His background includes serving as an assistant coach for the Warriors men's tennis program as well as the Waukesha West High School boys and girls varsity teams.
 Sallmann has also worked for the Waukesha Tennis Association and the Milwaukee Tennis Education Foundation.

 A two-time All-NACC Doubles and one-time All-NACC Singles selection, Sallmann played three seasons (2012-2014) for the Warriors.
 He collected 24 career doubles victories at the No. 1 and No. 2 positions, boasting the highest winning percentage (.585) among any doubles player in program history.
 Sallmann also posted 19 career singles wins, playing primarily at the No. 2 position.
 As a senior in 2014, Sallmann and the fourth-seeded Warriors won three NACC Tournament matches to earn the program's first-ever trip to the NCAA Tournament.
 He graduated from WLC in 2014 with a bachelor's degree in communicative arts.

 At Waukesha West High School, Sallmann played two seasons for the Wolverines and was a WIAA Division I State Tournament qualifier and Honorable Mention All-State performer.